saqlainM87/react-spring-demo/README.md

 ## _A spring-physics first animation library giving you flexible tools to confidently cast your ideas_

-**React Spring** is a spring-physics based animation library that powers most UI related animation in React.
+**React Spring** is a spring-physics ([details](https://medium.com/kaliberinteractive/how-i-transitioned-from-ease-to-spring-animations-5a09eeca0325)) based animation library that powers most UI related animation in React.
 It is a bridge on the two existing React animation libraries; React Motion and Animated.
 Given the performance considerations of animation libraries, React Spring is the best of both worlds.
 It inherits animated powerful interpolations and performance while maintaining react-motion’s ease of use.

 ### Features

 -   It’s not just for web.
-It also support - native, three, konva, zdog
+It also support - react-native, three, konva, zdog
 -   Run animations without re-rendering
 -   Production ready with SSR support
 -   Usable with any component library